klimgeran/handbook/en/vision.md

 Regardless, centralization naturally occurs after a period of time[^7], whether as a byproduct of specialization or economies of scale.
 This has proven to be true in both proof-of-work (through mining pools, hashrate concentration and specialized hardware) and proof-of-stake (through concentration of wealth and concentration of validator infrastructure).
 Thus, resilience in blockchain largely comes from ensuring parties in the ecosystem are incentivized to *collaborate* rather than collude.
 This is the basis of game theory and a mastery of this is key to successful system design.

-In **Symbol**, we achieve collaboration through the concept of *cabals.* Traditionally, a syndicate is a self-organizing group of individuals, corporations or companies that work together to achieve a common mission.
+In **Symbol**, we achieve collaboration through the concept of *syndicates*.
+Traditionally, a syndicate is a self-organizing group of individuals, corporations or companies that work together to achieve a common mission.
 Syndicates are not a new concept in cryptocurrency — non-profits like the Ethereum Foundation and Tezos Foundation can be informally classified as syndicates; as well as decentralized autonomous organizations (DAOs) and informal working or research groups.
 Flashbots[^8] — the research and development organization that focuses on miner-extractable value (MEV) in DeFi — follows the *pirate hacker collective*, an informal syndicate based on the pirate cooperative.
 Syndicates can even be observed external to cryptocurrency: Valve, a multi-billion dollar entertainment and hardware company follows a non-hierarchical design (“Flatland”) with no middle management or formal leadership. [^9]

 Today, we can observe three naturally formed syndicates: infrastructure syndicates (nodes and their human operators); protocol syndicates (developers and system architects); and user syndicates (dApps and individuals).
 Syndicates are largely incentivized to put the collective success of the chain above their own individual desires: